jjwilke/kokkos/README.md

 ````
 -DKokkos_ROOT=$path_to_install
 ````
-for install location given above.
+for the install location given above.

 ## Raw Makefile